-It is possible to come out of a psychotic state without medication.
-Usually medication is required but not in every case.
+While it is possible to come out of a psychotic state without medication, I would say that usually medication is required, though not in every case.
 Specifically, antipsychotic medications are typically used to decrease or eliminate a psychotic state.
 It is interesting that you were able to do this without medication.

 I disagree with your psychologist who advised you against seeing a psychiatrist.
 You may have had other delusions and not been aware of the fact that they were delusions.
 That is cause for major concern.
 Psychosis does not occur in a vacuum.
 There is a reason for the psychosis and it is definitely caused by something.

 Something else to consider is the possibility of an undiagnosed neurological condition.
 It is unusual for psychosis to occur, but it is even more unusual for it to last for years and then to disappear without intervention.
 For that reason a thorough exam is necessary.
 You can be examined by a psychiatrist, a neurologist, or both.
 I believe that it is imperative that you be examined.
 You may never be able to definitively determine if you were psychotic but a thorough examination may be able to rule out a medical problem.